 Joey Knecht, CEO of Proteus talks with SaaS Backwards host, Ken Lempit from Austin Lawrence about how he manages his SaaS to success.
 He measures a lot but is unusually focused on the value of relationships.
-In this wide-ranging conversation we cover buyer enablement, the role of the CEO as the company scales up and what's working for his BDRs today.
+In this wide-ranging conversation we cover buyer enablement - the new sales enablement, the role of the CEO as the company scales up and what's working for his BDRs today.

 Click HERE to listen to the full episode.

 Ken Lempit: "Our guest today is a serial and concurrent entrepreneur, Joey Knecht.
 Welcome Joey."